liferay/generator-liferay-fragments/README.md

 ### Previewing fragments with a Liferay Server

+> *Warning*: this functionality is only available with Liferay 7.2 Fixpack 1 or later.
+> You also need to include the marketplace [Oauth 2 Plugin][7] in your Liferay Portal.

 Sometimes you may want to see how a fragment will look once it has been imported to Liferay.
 With the `preview` command, you can specify a Liferay Server and see your fragments rendered without importing them.
 Moreover, this command also